Bears in Trees: UK/EU tours

 Bears in Trees went on a UK/EU tour co-headlining with The Happy Fits in April/May 2024, coinciding with the release of their album "How To Build An Ocean: Instructions".
 During this tour Bears In Trees headlined in Birmingham, Newcastle, Glasgow, Manchester, Leeds, Bristol and London on the UK leg.
 Lexie Carroll also supported at these UK dates as the opening act.
 The European leg of the tour, which was headlined by The Happy Fits, visited Rotterdam, Ultrecht, Berlin, Hamburg, Köln and Antwerp.
+They were also supported by Walking On Rivers for this leg of the tour.

 Bears in Trees went on the road again in August 2024 for The Seaside Tour, playing shows in Exeter, Southampton, Brighton, Blackpool, Hull and Cardiff, playing tracks from their most recent album "How To Build An Ocean: Instructions" as well as songs from throughout their discography that reference the seaside.